Best meal deals in the UK

 The £5 format is exactly the same (i.e. a main, a snack and a drink), and the drinks and snacks included in the deal are identical too.

 The only difference is that, with the £5 meal deal, the selection of mains is replaced with a whole host of more expensive options.
-These are mostly from Sainsbury's Taste the Difference range, so we're talking premium salads, sandwiches and wraps.
+Some are from Sainsbury's Taste the Difference range, so we're talking premium salads, sandwiches and wraps.
+However, you can also get mains from brands like YO!
+Sushi, Huel and Coco di Mama.

 The mains consist of wraps, sandwiches and pasta, while the drinks selection features smoothies, juice, and some coffees.
 Nothing remarkable, but a meal deal nonetheless.